wolfgruber/FSSprob/README.md

 # Usage
 ## Computing
 The folder `code` contains the Python and Fortran scripts which contain functions and subroutines for calculating the FSS for deterministic and probabilistic forecasts using a fast lookup table method instead of convolutions.
+The Python code can be imported from `code/compute_FSS.py`.

 The Fortran code is written so it can be compiled into a python module using numpys `f2py`.
+You can compile it by running
+    f2py -c -m fss90 mod_fss.f90 --f90flags="-O3"
+In python include the module with
+    from fss90 import mod_fss
+A usecase of the `f2py`-compiled Fortran code can be seen in the script `code/fss_script.py`.

+## Data
+The folder `data` contains the results in NetCDF format which are presented in the accompanying research article (yet to be published).

+## Plotting
+The folder `plotting` contains two python scripts to recreate the figures of the research article. `plotting/plotting_graphs.py` displays the data stored in `data`. `plotting/plotting_maps.py` recreates the precipitation maps.